anurag6787/heart-disease-by-logistic/README.md

 10.Oldpeak: oldpeak = ST [Numeric value measured in depression] 11.ST_Slope: the slope of the peak exercise ST segment [Up: upsloping, Flat: flat, Down: downsloping] 12.HeartDisease: output class [1: heart disease, 0: Normal]
+### Exploratory data analysis
+ 1. I checked for NA values... but there weren't any NA values
+ 2. then I try to plot and see the which variable is more relevent and try to identify important variables for analysis.
+ 3. used barlots for categorical variables with color= heart disease to see which of them have heart disease.
+ 4. boxplot of different variables with heart disease to see the dependency.
 ### plots
 ![correlation plot](https://github.com/anurag6787/heart-disease-by-logistic/blob/main/images/plot_correlation_?raw=true)
 ![sex vs HeartDisease](https://github.com/anurag6787/heart-disease-by-logistic/blob/main/images/heartdisease_sex?raw=true)